 PRO TIP: A lot of vintage luggage carries the odor of storage or previous owner’s cologne.
 To remedy this, check out my article on how to refresh your vintage luggage.

 3. Organize Paper in Pretty Vintage Trays or Baskets

-I picked up these vintage wood “inboxes” one year at the Canton Flea Market, although various modern versions of the same style of paper organizer are available.
+I picked up these vintage wood “inboxes” one year at the Canton Flea Market (get similar paper organizers with these search terms in the vintage section of Etsy).
 Although papers, notebooks, and sketchbooks are easy to stack, containing a stack within a frame or a basket helps create a more organized look.
 In this picture you can see how I’ve contrasted the contains stacks of notebooks with a basket filled with, yes, more notebooks as well as a page of color swatches.

 4. Store Paint and Crayons in Jars.

 Strangely, I don’t think I saw a hinge top jar until it was well into my 20s, but now they are one of my favorite things to use for food storage, toiletry storage, and even art supplies.
 In fact, they’re perfect for art supplies!
-These jars are easy to open and close, and if you purchase new jars – rather than secondhand – you’ll find that the rubber seal is extremely effective.
+These jars are easy to open and close, and if you purchase new jars (or replace seals on vintage jars) you’ll find that the rubber seal is extremely effective.
 This airtight seal makes them perfect for storing tubes of paint, polymer clay, or any other art supplies that’s at risk of drying out during storage.

 5. Tool Caddies

 Tool caddies– both vintage and new– make excellent ways to store art supplies and group supplies needed for certain projects.
 Tool caddies can also be prepped for kids projects – it’s great to have everything collected and on hand to start a project as well as have a location for kids to’s return supplies when they are done